-Since 2009, Voices of Hope has donated over $600,000 dollars to cancer research.
+Since 2009, Voices of Hope has donated nearly $700,000 dollars to cancer research.
 From 2009 to 2011, Voices of Hope supported the Belfer Institute for Applied Cancer Sciences at The Dana-Farber Cancer Institute.
 In 2013, Voices of Hope began supporting the Henri and Belinda Termeer Center for Targeted Therapies at the Massachusetts General Hospital Cancer Center.

 - 2009 – $17,000

 The Henri and Belinda Termeer Center for Targeted Therapies offers new hope to patients and their families at the Massachusetts General Hospital Cancer Center and beyond, as the center defines the future of cancer therapy.